dazuma/erl2ex/README.md

 *   Macro defines do not work with guard fragments, i.e. expressions delimited by commas or semicolons.
 See examples in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_tokenizer.erl.
 *   Macro defines do not work when generating multiple (comma-delimited) lines of a function definition.
 Need to determine if this is a real thing we need to support.
 *   Invoking constant macros as function names is not working. e.g. if `-define(A, m:f).`, it should be legal to invoke `?A()`.
 *   Record declarations with type info (e.g. `-record(foo, {field1 :: integer}).`) are not supported.
 Currently the converter drops the types.
-This seems to be a limitation of Elixir itself.
+Additionally, record types are not yet supported.
+*   Scoping may be incorrect for comprehension structures.
 *   Binary expressions with complex or combination size/type specs are not supported, and cause the converter to crash.
 An example is `<<1:16/integer-signed-native>>`.
-This also seems to be a limitation of Elixir itself.
+This seems to be a limitation of Elixir itself.

 ### Incomplete features